urpylka/prometheus-raspberry-exporter/README.md

 ## Install

 - copy `raspberry_exporter` to `/usr/local/bin`.
-- copy the systemd unit files to `/etc/systemd/system`
+- copy `prometheus-raspberry-exporter.service` to `/etc/systemd/system`
-- enable and start `prometheus-raspberry-exporter.timer`
+- enable and start `prometheus-raspberry-exporter`

 For example you can deploy using git: